Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 Rehabilitation and nursing of newborns after resuscitation

-Whether it is possible for a mother to get into intensive care for a newborn and how much time he will spend there depends on the complexity of the course of rescue measures: the more successfully the procedure for restoring vital functions was carried out, the sooner the baby will recover.
+Whether the mother can get to the intensive care unit with the newborn and how long he will spend there depends on the complexity of the rescue measures: the more successfully the procedure for restoring vital functions was carried out, the sooner the baby will recover.
 Now the baby needs careful care and recovery.

-After transferring the child to an ordinary ward, it is important for mom to establish bodily contact with him, while trying with all your might to keep breast-feeding...
-The more often the baby is in the mother's arms, the sooner it adapts to the environment.
+After transferring the child to a regular ward, it is important for the mother to establish physical contact with him, while trying with all his might to maintain breast-feeding.
+The more often the baby is in his mother’s arms, the sooner he adapts to the environment.

-Children after prolonged resuscitation should be fed on time, if they are malnourished, be sure to supplement them with a syringe with at least 20 cubes of breast milk.
+Children after long-term resuscitation should eat on time; if they are malnourished, be sure to supplement them with at least 20 cubes of breast milk from a syringe.

-Be sure to watch the video that explains the stages of recovery after resuscitation.
+Be sure to watch the video about the stages of recovery after resuscitation.

 Relevance of the topic.
-According to the WHO, approximately 5-10% of all newborns require medical assistance in the delivery room, and about 1% require full re; animation.
-Providing adequate care for newborns in the first minutes of life can reduce their mortality and / or morbidity by 6-42%.
-The degree of knowledge of the medical staff present at childbirth, methods of primary resuscitation of newborns has a positive effect not only on their survival, but also on their further development, the level of health in subsequent age periods.
+According to WHO, approximately 5-10% of all newborns require medical care in the delivery room, and about 1% require full resuscitation.
+Providing adequate care to newborns in the first minutes of life can reduce their mortality and/or morbidity by 6-42%.
+The degree of proficiency of medical personnel present at birth in methods of primary resuscitation of newborns has a positive effect not only on their survival, but also on their further development and level of health in subsequent age periods.

-Common goal: to improve knowledge on the assessment of the condition of the newborn, to determine the indications for resuscitation and their volume.
-Be able to do your own; temporarily start resuscitation, master the skills of resuscitation of a newborn; leg.
+Common goal: improve knowledge on assessing the condition of a newborn, determine indications for resuscitation measures and their volume.
+Be able to temporarily begin resuscitation, master the skills of resuscitation of a newborn.

-Specific Purpose: based on the perinatal history, physical examination data, determine the main signs of an emergency, conduct differential diagnosis, provide the necessary assistance.
+Specific goal: Based on the perinatal history, objective examination data, determine the main signs of an emergency condition, carry out differential diagnosis, provide the necessary assistance.

-1. Preparation for the provision of resuscitation care for a newborn in the delivery room or operating room.
+1. Preparation for providing resuscitation care to a newborn in the delivery room or operating room.

-2. Assessment of the condition of the newborn child, determination of the need for intervention.
+2. Assessing the condition of the newborn child, determining the need for intervention.

-3. Activities after the birth of the child.
-Ensuring passability respiratory tract, oxygen therapy, artificial ventilation of the lungs with a bag and mask, tracheal intubation, chest compressions, etc.
+3. Activities after the birth of a child.
+Ensuring cross-country ability respiratory tract, oxygen therapy, artificial ventilation with a bag and mask, tracheal intubation, chest compressions, etc.

-4. Algorithm of rendering emergency care newborns with clean amniotic fluid.
+4. Delivery algorithm emergency care newborns with clean amniotic fluid.

 5. Algorithm for providing emergency care to newborns in case of contamination of amniotic fluid with meconium.